-By Ryan Lang, Red Cross Volunteer
+By Ryan Lang, American Red Cross volunteer and board member

 One of the definitions of courage you’ll find in the Oxford Dictionary is “strength in the face of pain or grief.”